jxu/FluidSim/README.md

 Requirements
 ------------
-- SDL2.dll from SDL2 in the same directory as executable file
+- Running on Windows: SDL2.dll from SDL2 in the same directory as executable file
+- Running on Linux: libsdl2-2.0-0 package